-The Group primarily engages in the research, development, manufacture and sales of automation instruments, and downstream customers mainly operated in traditional industries.
-During the Year and at present, the struggling global economy under the shadow of the COVID-19 pandemic, the slowing economic growth and industrial growth in the People's Republic of China (the "PRC"), and delayed resumption of work nationwide all deal a blow to the Group's normal operation.
-Meanwhile, downstream demand remains sluggish, which put considerable pressure on the Group's market development.
+The Group primarily engages in the research and development, manufacture and sales of automation instruments.
+During the Year, the Group and the upstream and downstream enterprises of the Group were under the impact brought by the COVID-19 pandemic, which put considerable pressure on the Group's market development.